Abraham Lincoln High School (Colorado): Improvement

-Abraham Lincoln High School was one of 16 schools nationwide (one of four in Denver) selected by the College Board for inclusion in the EXCELerator School Improvement Model program beginning the 2007-2008 school year.
+Abraham Lincoln High School was one of 16 schools nationwide (one of four in Denver) selected by the College Board for inclusion in the EXCELerator School Improvement Model program beginning the 2007–2008 school year.
 EXCELerator includes a college prep curriculum designed to help students focus and succeed in college.
 The project was funded by the Bill & Melinda Gates Foundation.

 Lincoln closely follows the SIOP (Sheltered Instructional Observation Protocol) model, has an outstanding JROTC program, and is part of the new Denver Scholarship Foundation, begun by Lincoln alum Tim Marquez, class of 1976.

 The Denver Scholarship Foundation is a newly created partnership between community leaders, private donors, the City of Denver and Denver Public Schools.
 The foundation's mission is to provide post-secondary advising while a student attends Abraham Lincoln High School and financial assistance through a scholarship program for students who are admitted to one of 33 institutions in Colorado.

 Sporting awards

-On Saturday March 10, 2007, the Lincoln Lancers boys' basketball team won the class 4A Colorado state championship.
-Lincoln defeated the Ralston Valley Mustangs by a score of 63-52.
+On Saturday, March 10, 2007, the Lincoln Lancers boys' basketball team won the class 4A Colorado state championship.
+Lincoln defeated the Ralston Valley Mustangs by a score of 63–52.
 This was Lincoln's first state title since a cross country win in 1968.
 They went back-to-back in 2008 to win their second consecutive 4A Colorado state championship.
-The men's soccer team were state runner-up in 2009 while the baseball team set a school record with 17 wins in 2010.
+The men's soccer team were state runner-up in 2009.